On Signal Peak Power Constraint of Over-the-Air Federated Learning: Simulations

 \subsection{Simulation Settings}

-In the simulations the LeNet convolutional neural network with $62006$ trainable parameters is trained on the Cifar-10 dataset for~$500$ communication rounds, where the data is independent and identically distributed among~$K=40$ \acp{UE}.
-The learning rate is set to~$1$, while the local batch size is set to~$256$ during the training.
-In each communication round all \acp{UE} participate and are uniformly distributed on a~$100$ meter radius disk around the base station.
+In the simulations the LeNet convolutional neural network with $62006$ trainable parameters is trained on the Cifar-10 dataset for~$500$ \acp{CR}, where the data is independent and identically distributed among~$K=40$ \acp{UE}.
+In each \ac{CR} all \acp{UE} participate and are uniformly distributed on a~$100$ meter radius disk around the base station.
 As a large-scale fading model, the free-space-path loss is used, which is combined with Rayleigh fading as a small-scale fading model.
 The constraint of the maximum average power $P_{\mathrm{avg},\max}$ of \acp{UE} is chosen to be \numdBm{23}, while the constraint of the the maximum instantaneous power $P_{\mathrm{inst},\max}$ is chosen to be \numdBm{26}.
 In multi-carrier OFDM transmission, $M=32$ subcarriers are used in order to reduce OFDM complexity, where each subcarrier transmits with a bandwidth of \SI{60}{\kilo\hertz}.
-The iterative clipping and filtering is done until the out-of-band emissions are below \numdBm{-10}.
-For the single carrier transmission, a bandwidth of \SI{60}{\kilo\hertz} is used.
-Oversampling ratio is taken as $L_{os}=4$ as in~\cite{Tellabura_PAPR_OversamplingFactor4_2001}.
+Clipping and filtering iterate until out-of-band emissions are below \numdBm{-10}.
+The learning rate is set at 1 and the local batch size at 256.